lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

          Ethernet Cable Connection

-      1. The final step is to plug in the DC power supply to the DC power jack as shown in :ref:`barrel-jack-figure` below.
+      5. The final step is to plug in the DC power supply to the DC power jack as shown in the figure below.

       .. figure:: media/ch03/barrel-jack.*
          :width: 740px